 However, if you want to rank higher than your competitors and increase your search ranking, you need to use the keywords that everyone is searching for, so make sure to do keyword research or even just search Google for your industry ("mechanic," "salon" etc.) to see the related searches section.

-That's why you need to also research other keywords that are relevant to your business and its industry.
+That's why you need to also research other keywords that are relevant to your business and the industry you are in.
 If you own an auto repair business, you could list your services such as "oil change," "tire rotation" and "brakes" to boost your SEO.

 To get started researching keywords, here are two tools that we recommend using: Keyword Tool and Ubersuggest.
 And, if you have a Google Ads account, you can use its keyword research tool.